teo-tsirpanis/Farkle/SECURITY.md

 ## Supported Versions

-Only the latest non-preview and the latest preview (if exists) releases are supported.
+Only the latest non-preview and the latest preview (if exists) versions are supported.

 ## Reporting a Vulnerability

-Please send an email to security at my surname dot gr.
-I will try to respond as quickly as possible.
+Please report the vulnerability in https://github.com/teo-tsirpanis/Farkle/security/advisories/new.